gertab/ElixirST/README.md

 ### Use in Elixir modules

-To session typecheck a module, insert this line at the top:
+To session typecheck a module, link the STEx library using this line:
 ```elixir
 use STEx
 ```

-Insert any checks using the `@session` attribute followed by a function that should be session type checked, such as:
+Insert any checks using the `@session` attribute followed by a function that should be session typechecked, such as:
 ```elixir
 @session "pinger = !Ping().?Pong()"
 def function(), do: ...